 General Manager of the Research Center

-Chris joined IBHS in 2017 as plant and operations manager.
+Chris joined IBHS in 2017 as plant and operations manager and is now the general manager of the Research Center.
 Chris previously worked at Parker Hannifin, where he was the business team leader for custom drive systems and plant manager for both the SSD drives and energy grid tie divisions—as a result, he has a wealth of experience and expertise in keeping complex projects moving forward, and working with engineers and fabricators.

 Chris has an MBA from Indiana University and a bachelor’s degree in architectural design and construction management from Bowling Green State University.

 Senior Director of Product Design & Lead Meteorologist